 The Co-Educational Sixth Form at Dr Challoner’s Grammar School aims to allow students to develop as individual learners by encouraging academic excellence and providing opportunities for leadership and the pursuit of specific interests.
 A key part of the work of the Sixth Form is to prepare students for the next stage of their life.

-From September 2017, all A Levels have moved over to new linear courses with all examinations being sat at the end of the two year course in Year 13.
-This will change the shape of the Sixth Form curriculum in schools.
+With A Levels having now moved over to new linear courses - where all examinations are sat at the end of the two year course in Year 13 - this has changed the shape of the Sixth Form curriculum in schools.
 We have taken this as an opportunity to introduce the Challoner's Baccalaureate and full details can be found in our 2018 Prospectus.

 Subject specific information is available by selecting the subject you are interested in from this list Art; Biology; Chemistry;Computer Science; Drama & Theatre; Economics; Electronics; English Literature; French; Further Mathematics; Geography; German; Graphic Communication; History; Mathematics; Music; Physics; Politics; Religious Studies, Philosophy & Ethics; Spanish; Sport BTEC.